 In conclusion, your compliance obligations make it clear that you need to retain an unmodified archive of all your data for at least six years.
 Preferably, this should include digitized copies of any paper documents too.
 It’s imperative that you keep all records backed up off-site and create redundancies that are themselves compliant with data regulations.

 Backup and disaster recovery are all about getting back to business as soon as possible with minimal or no losses.
 As such, routine manual backups simply aren’t enough, especially now that dental organizations generate large amounts of data throughout the day every day.
 That’s why you need a real-time backup solution that retains current copies of records and other data as they’re created.

 Nonetheless, many organizations still don’t look beyond the importance of backup.
 Every bit as crucial is disaster recovery.
 With built-in redundancies and real-time backups, you’ll be able to switch to an alternative operating environment almost seamlessly.
 This way, your practice will be able to continue its operations with minimal or no disruption.
 With cloud-hosted solutions at your disposal, there’s no longer any excuse for things like a ransomware attack bringing your practice to its knees.

-Pact One works exclusively with dental practices in California and Nevada to provide bespoke IT solutions and expertise that increase performance, guarantee compliance, and reduce operational costs.
+Pact One works exclusively with dental practices to provide IT solutions and expertise that increase performance, guarantee compliance, and reduce operational costs.
 Call us today to find out how.